 6. Maxthon: China

-introduction of Google's Chrome in September, Mozilla's Firefox 3 making the Guinness Book of World Records in June, and the slow decline of Internet Explorer as Firefox gains momentum.
-In Asia however, there's another browser making waves.
+The browser market has seen many changes in 2008, with the introduction of Google’s Chrome in September, Mozilla’s Firefox 3 making the Guinness Book of World Records in June, and the slow decline of Internet Explorer as Firefox gains momentum.
+In Asia however, there’s another browser making waves.
 Maxthon, according to European web metrics company Xiti, is creating problems for its main competitor Firefox.
 It comes as no surprise then, that Mozilla recently released an edition of Firefox specifically for China.

 Maxthon is a browser created in China and reported to be the second most popular browser in China today.
 While it doesn’t show up as a contender in most market share reports, it has had a staggering 174 million downloads at the time of writing this post.
 Using Internet Explorer’s rendering engine, Maxthon has over 1,400 add-ons, proxy switching capability, aggressive ad blocking, split-screen browsing to name a few of its innovative features.
 We said it two years ago, and we’ll say it again: this is one to keep your eye on.

 , the German social network for business professionals and the first Web 2.0 company to go public [December 2006], today has over 6.5 million members, and is now clearly in the race toward globalization alongside